winstonk6/scaden-methylation/README.md

   -s, --seed INTEGER              Numpy random generator seed
 ```

-Once you have the necessary files, run `main.py` to go through the entire scaden pipeline and provide the necessary arguments.
-The first four steps of the pipeline work the same as in the original.
-Each step has its own set of parameters, so the invocation can be quite long.
+Once you have the necessary files, run `main.py` to go through the entire scaden pipeline and provide the necessary arguments as a YAML file or as command line arguments.
+Using a YAML file is recommended, since each step has its own set of parameters and the invocation can be quite long.

 **Pipeline controls and logging**
 ```
+  --load TEXT                     Load parameters from a YAML file.
   --no_sim                        Skip the creation of simulated training
                                   samples if you have already created a training set.